natgo/wt-wiki-scraper/wikitext-transpiled/ground/Concept%203.md

 In AB, the rocking can be countered by maxing out "targeting" and "leadership", gaining at least "expert" crew qualification and getting all of the tank modifications.
 The gun will still shake a bit and fail when the car is moving over hills, but the gunner will try his best to stop this.

+The excellent gun depression of -10 degrees allows players to utilise mountainous terrain at their advantage.
 The gun also has a very powerful recoil, which slows the car down and can throw it around if fired broadside.
 It's generally not fatal, but it can be extremely annoying when firing to the side off slopes, because it will move the car and ruin the aim by pushing the car above the gun depression threshold.
+When firing with the turrets turned to the sides, the gun sights shake horribly; it can take a long time for the guns to stabilise again.

 Due to the low weight of the car, any enemy can ram the Concept 3 to prevent it from firing.
 Melee combat with tanks is possible, but going literally into their face is not recommended.